iambriccardo/scalable-capital-at-tax-report/JSON_USAGE_GUIDE.md

 - **Direct API Access**: Copy transactions directly from Scalable Capital API responses
 - **No Manual Export**: Skip the CSV export step from the web interface
 - **Automatic Conversion**: The tool handles the conversion to CSV format
-- **Smart Filtering**: Automatically excludes cash transactions (deposits, fees, etc.) - only includes security trades
+- **Smart Filtering**: Automatically excludes cash transactions and non-trade transactions - only includes buy/sell executions
 - **Verification**: Preview the converted data before processing
 - **Reusability**: Converted CSV is saved for future use